w3f/Grants-Program/applications/DOT Cashback from Top Retailers.md

 - [Yoroi wallet implementation (Chrome web store)](https://chromewebstore.google.com/detail/yoroi-nightly/poonlenmfdfbjfeeballhiibknlknepo)

 The project will not provide:

-1.Signature by the user for claiming his rewards
+* Signature by the user for claiming his rewards
-2. A way to connect to the user's wallet and get the address
+* A way to connect to the user's wallet and get the address
-3. All Github repos will be publicly available except from our Backend API repository
+* All Github repos will be publicly available except from our Backend API repository

 ### Ecosystem Fit